An eating disorder is a diagnosed type of disordered eating.

 - binge-purge when a person eats (sometimes to excess) and then through some method removes that food.

 Bulimia nervosa involves a cycle of binge eating (eating a large amount of food quickly, in a way that feels uncontrolled), followed by actions to get rid of the food eaten.

 People experiencing bulimia nervosa usually have strong feelings of distress, guilt and shame about these experiences, and are often very critical of their body.

 Binge eating disorder involves repeated episodes of binge-eating, often with a sense of loss of control while eating.

 A person may avoid eating certain foods based on the sensory characteristics such as the smell, appearance or texture.
 This can lead to unintentional weight loss and other issues with nutrition and physical health.

-Other specific feeding or eating disorders
+Other specified feeding or eating disorders

-Is used to describe an eating disorder that significantly impacts a person’s life, but does not meet full criteria for one of the other types of eating disorder
+Is used to describe an eating disorder that significantly impacts a person’s life, but does not meet full criteria for one of the other types of eating disorder.

 What are the related mental health problems?

 Young people experiencing eating disorders are more likely to have these other mental health difficulties at the same time: